jheinrichk/RD03D-ESP32C6-Web-Radar/README.md

 ## Notes

-- This version intentionally omits RF transceiver code.
 - The sketch supports up to three RD-03D targets.
 - The IP address may change unless your router assigns a DHCP reservation to the ESP32 C6.
+ESP32 transmits on 2.4 ghz.
+On newer routers, activate 2.4 ghz device setup and or UPNP
 - If no radar data appears, confirm the RD-03D TX wire goes to GPIO7 and the RD-03D RX wire goes to GPIO6.